 An invitation to an assessment centre shows you have been successful in the early stages of the recruitment process.
 Read on to find out more about the situations you are likely to face, how you can prepare for them and where you can find opportunities to practise.

 If you need reasonable adjustments for any of the assessment centre activities, make sure you contact the employer to request this in advance.
-See our page for students with disabilities for more about requesting reasonable adjustments in the recruitment process.
+See our page for disabled students for more about requesting reasonable adjustments in the recruitment process.

 Assessors observe a small group of candidates and may "score" candidates against a list of skills or attributes they are looking for.